djl2e/inventory-application/README.md

 [Link to Deployed Project](https://floating-ravine-86506.herokuapp.com/)

 # Features
-- Create/update shoe products with name, brand, price, quantity, and image (optional) information
+- Shoe products with name, brand, price, quantity, and image (optional) information
-- Create/update brands with a brand name and an image file (optional)
+- Shoe brands with a brand name and an image file (optional)
 - Increment, decrement shoe quantity with a click
-- When there are no more shoes left in stock, an alert goes out to the owner's email
+- When shoes are out of stock, an alert goes out to the owner's email
 - Change email address by submiting the Alert Email form

 # Getting Started